Sending PayJoin step-by-step

 - The PayJoin server is not available.

 PayJoin is a collaborative transaction between the sender and the receiver of a payment, for example the merchant and the customer.
 The goal of the protocol is to break the common input ownership heuristic, while making it difficult to fingerprint that the transaction is in fact a CoinJoin.
 Further, it reduces the transaction fees paid by the merchant due to consolidation of coins.

 The coordination of this CoinJoin is done with the PayToEndPoint [P2EP] concept.
-The receiver is reachable over the internet, either over a Tor hidden service or clearnet IP address.
+The receiver is reachable over the internet, either over a Tor onion service or clearnet IP address.
 The link is included in a BIP21 Bitcoin URI, and is provided to the sender as the payment invoice.
-The sender uses this hidden service or IP address to connect to the server of the receiver and communicate the further protocol.
+The sender uses this onion service or IP address to connect to the server of the receiver and communicate the further protocol.
 The coordination is usually done within seconds, and will abort to the fallback transaction after some time if the connection breaks.

 # Fallback transaction